Arin (singer): Early life

-Arin attended Dongduk Middle School and School of Performing Arts Seoul.
+Arin was born Choi Ye-won, on June 18, 1999, in Busan.
+She attended Dongduk Middle School and School of Performing Arts Seoul.

 Career

 2015–2019: Debut with Oh My Girl and other activities

 On April 20, 2015, Arin debuted as a member of Oh My Girl.
 She first performed their debut single on SBS MTV's The Show on April 21.
 On April 2, 2018, Arin debuted in Oh My Girl's first sub-unit, Oh My Girl Banhana.
 On September 7, 2019, it was announced that Arin would be appearing on XtvN's The Ultimate Watchlist 2.
 In August 2019, it was confirmed that Arin would be taking part in Queendom.

 2020–present: Solo activities

 On March 10, 2020, Arin was cast as Oh Na-ri in Naver TV's web series The World of My 17.

-On July 20, 2020, Arin was announced as the new host for Music Bank with Choi Soo-bin of TXT.
+On July 20, Arin was announced as the new host for Music Bank with Choi Soo-bin of TXT.
 Their last broadcast from the role was on October 1, 2021.

-In March 2021, it was announced that Arin was cast in Netflix's series Ghost Story 2.
+In March 2021, it was announced that Arin had been cast in the Netflix anthology movie Urban Myths.
 In June 2022, she was cast in a supporting role in the tvN hit fantasy period drama Alchemy of Souls.
+On May 15, 2023, Arin starring in tvN's short-form drama Summer Love Machine Blues.
+On September 4, Arin starring in the webtoon-based mystery drama S Line alongside Lee Soo-hyuk and Lee Da-hee.
+On August 2, 2024, Arin would be starring in webtoon-based fantasy romance drama My Girlfriend is a Real Man.

+On May 8, 2025, Arin ended her contract with WM Entertainment, but will remain in the group.
+On June 10, Arin signed an exclusive contract with ATRP.